 Fever is one way your baby’s body works to fight off colds.
-Even so, a fever of 100.4°F (38°C) or higher in a baby who’s under 2 or 3 months old warrants a call to the doctor.
+Even so, a fever of 100.4°F (38°C) or higher in a baby who’s under 3 months old warrants a call to the doctor.

 No matter their age, a fever that persists for more than 5 days warrants a call to the doctor and likely a visit.